-This would execute Jalopy during the process-classes phase.
-Please note that you should always apply formatting after the compile phase has finished in order to ensure that the project is clean, but you're otherwise free to choose the phase that best suits your needs.
-For more information about the Maven build lifecycle, please refer to the "Maven Build Lifecycle Guide".
+For more information about the Maven build lifecycle, please refer to the "Maven Build Lifecycle Guide" on the Maven home page.
 It contains a reference of the available build phases.
 If you don't want to have the format goal execute during the build, you simply don't bind the goal to a specific phase: